A.J. Brown Player Prop Bets for NFL Week 17 - Tennessee vs. Miami - NewsBreak

 Discover player props odds, plays, and insights for A.J.
 Brown in his Week 17 contest with the Tennessee Titans against the Miami Dolphins.

-Oddsmakers have listed plenty of player prop bets for Sunday's NFL action, including for A.J.
-Brown, who takes to the field at 1:00 PM ET broadcast on CBS.
-This Week 17 matchup sees Brown's Tennessee Titans (10-5) play the Miami Dolphins (8-7) at Nissan Stadium in Nashville, Tennessee.
+Bookmakers have installed player prop bet markets for A.J.
+Brown ahead of his next NFL game on Sunday at 1:00 PM ET airing on CBS.
+Brown's Tennessee Titans (10-5) and the Miami Dolphins (8-7) square off in Week 17 at Nissan Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .